Skip to main content

 • graphics

-• “The art style is neat and the stages are even better than the last game.”
+• “The art style is neat and the stages were even better than the last game.”

-• “The world around you is drawn in a self-titled 'pseudo 8-bit' retro style, but this time there appears to be more contrast in the art style and the outlines of the characters and objects, so everything looks like a pixelated cartoon.”
+• “The world around you is drawn from the self-titled 'pseudo 8-bit' retro style, but this time there appears to be more contrast in the art style and the outlines of the characters and objects, so everything looks like a pixelated cartoon.”

-• “The game's graphics are 8-bit awesomeness; the controls are smooth, and the platforming and combat feel natural to pull off.”
+• “The game's graphics are 8-bit awesomeness, the controls are smooth, and the platforming and combat feels natural to pull off.”

 • “A choice was made to use obsolete, decades-old retro pixel 'art' as a substitute for contemporary PC graphics.”